envoyproxy/envoy-mobile/docs/root/intro/additional_resources.rst

 This is a collection of resources that enhance the rest of the documentation and codebase.

-Blog Posts
+Blog posts
 ----------

 - *Lyft’s Journey through Mobile Networking*
   (`Lyft Eng Blog 01/21/2020 <https://eng.lyft.com/lyfts-journey-through-mobile-networking-d8e13c938166>`_):
-  how Lyft has evolved mobile APIs, and how that evolution lead to Envoy Mobile.
+  how Lyft has evolved their mobile APIs, and how that evolution lead to Envoy Mobile.
 - *Envoy Mobile v0.2 deep dive*
   (`Lyft Eng Blog 02/04/2020 <https://eng.lyft.com/envoy-mobile-v0-2-deep-dive-7ed262cfdf93>`_):
   deep dive into the technical aspects of the library v0.2.

-Recorded Talks
+Recorded talks
 --------------

 - *Envoy Mobile in Depth: From Server to Multi-platform Library*